christopherdurr/booknotes/toolsoftitans.md

 You don't have to be better, you just have to be different.

 Don't be afraid to do something you're not qualified to do.

+Read *Age of Propaganda*

+I GIVE AWAY 98% OF MY MATERIAL FOR FREE AND, THEN, MANY OF MY FLAGSHIP COURSES ARE EXTREMELY EXPENSIVE.
+IN FACT, 10 TO 100 TIMES WHAT MY COMPETITORS CHARGE.